The first African-American fighter pilot now has a statue at an aviation museum in Georgia

 He now has a statue in his honor, unveiled Wednesday in Warner Robins, Georgia, at the Museum of Aviation next to Robins Air Force Base, and about 100 miles south of Atlanta.

-His distant cousin, Harriott Bullard White, told CNN she wept with joy as she placed a wreath at the statue during a ceremony, attended by Air Force officers, nearly two dozen family members and several surviving members of the Tuskegee Airmen.
+His distant cousin, Harriett Bullard White, told CNN she wept with joy as she placed a wreath at the statue during a ceremony, attended by Air Force officers, nearly two dozen family members and several surviving members of the Tuskegee Airmen.

 "All my life I'd known how great he was.
 Of course, no one else knew who he is," White said.
 "He's an American hero and someone all Americans should know about."

-Note: Correction: A previous version of this story misspelled the name of Bullard's cousin.
-The correct spelling is Harriett Bullard White.